sumup-oss/circuit-ui/MIGRATION.md

 ## From v5 to v6

-Circuit UI v6 contains two major changes: the removal of the `noMargin` prop, and changes to form components to improve consistency.
+Circuit UI v6 contains two major changes: the removal of the `noMargin` prop, and changes to form components that improve consistency.

 > :warning: Note: this major version doesn't include codemods.
 The changes cannot be easily automated and should be manually migrated.
 Detailed migration steps for each change are listed below.